 What better thing to do for free in Barcelona than enjoy an outdoor light and music show at night.
 This is exactly what the Magic Fountain of Montjüic offers.
 Built for the International Exhibition of 1929, this show has been entertaining Barcelonans and visitors alike for almost 100 years.
 If you are here in September during La Mercè Festival, don’t miss the closing event with the fountain, music and fireworks synchronized together for a grand finale.

 Just one word of warning: with so many people concentrating on the show and this being at night, there are always one or two pickpockets around.
 Nothing to worry about though.
-Just keep your belongings in front of you are and enjoy the show!
+Just keep your belongings in front of you and gawp at the fountain!

-OUR LOCAL TIP: Be sure you arrive at twilight or later to enjoy the show to its full extend.
-In the summer months it gets dark quite late so, if you arrive too early, you might miss the wonderful colours otherwise seeing in the dark.
+OUR LOCAL TIP: Be sure you arrive at twilight or later to enjoy the show to its full extent.
+In the summer months, it gets dark quite late so, if you arrive too early, you might miss the wonderful colours that can only be seen at night time.

 6- Admire the Catalan Art Nouveau facades